(a) General Prohibitions

 (D) the class of participants does not contain a disproportionate number of restricted persons as compared to the investing public generally; or

-(4) are directed to eligible purchasers who are otherwise restricted under the Rule as part of a conversion offering in accordance with the standards of the governmental agency or instrumentality having authority to regulate such conversion offering.
+(4) are directed in writing to eligible purchasers who are otherwise restricted under the Rule as part of a conversion offering in accordance with the standards of the governmental agency or instrumentality having authority to regulate such conversion offering.

 (e) Anti-Dilution Provisions